mbarcia/pipelineframework/docs/guide/pipeline-compilation.md

 This guide explains how The Pipeline Framework's annotation processor works to automatically generate pipeline applications and adapters at build time.

+For the architecture overview of the processor, see [Annotation Processor Architecture](/reference/annotation-processor-architecture.html).

 ## Overview

 The Pipeline Framework uses annotation processing to automatically generate the necessary infrastructure for pipeline execution.
 When you annotate your services with `@PipelineStep`, the framework's annotation processor: